michelson/lazy_google_analytics/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### TODO

+  + Needs some refactor on client options.
+  + Needs more specs on client options.
+  + Config Generators for ruby on rails for the laziest ones.